Please note, the Ness of Brodgar dig is now closed for this year.

 - to serve the interests of the membership of the Society and the general public by providing information on archaeology and archaeological activity in Orkney through publications, meetings, conferences, exhibitions, projects and other activities and events.

-To work towards these aims we organise a programme of walks and talks, usually including a guided trip to one of the islands in the summer, dig visits and talks on the work going on in archaeology in Orkney.
-We also include visiting speakers talking on European and world archaeology when we can.
+We organise a programme of talks on the work going on in archaeology in Orkney, and we also host an exciting programme of lecture by visiting speakers - all of which are free and open to everyone.
 See the Calendar or the News Blog rfor current information on upcoming events.
-We publish a twice yearly newsletter for our members to keep our widely scattered membership up to date with current work and ideas.
+We publish a newsletter for our members to keep our widely scattered membership up to date with current work and ideas.
 We have a publication of our own on the work done at Mine Howe and act as distributors for Rising Tides, by the county archaeologist Julie Gibson - A new edition 'Rising Tides Revisited' was published in July 2012.

 Since 2008, we award the Judith Robertson Memorial Prize at graduation to a student from the Masters course.